useriasminna/disappearing-snowman-game/README.md

 * The modals code was taken and adapted from [w3schools](https://www.w3schools.com/howto/howto_css_modals.asp)
 * I have made the API request using informations from this [page](https://levelup.gitconnected.com/all-possible-ways-of-making-an-api-call-in-plain-javascript-c0dee3c11b8b)
 * All the <code>box-shadow</code> properties I used were taken from [CSS Scan](https://getcssscan.com/css-box-shadow-examples)
+* The audio file was taken from [Chosic](https://www.chosic.com/free-music/children/)
 <hr>

 ## TOOLS